Kimsec/AutoAccept-CS2/README.md

 ### Non-Continuous Mode

 When Continuous Mode is disabled, the tool will search for the "Accept" button and click it.
-After clicking the button, it will wait for 50 seconds before stopping the search.
-This mode is useful for games where matches are less frequent, and you want to avoid unnecessary searches.
+After clicking the button, it will wait for 45 seconds before stopping the search.
+This mode is useful for games where matches are less frequent or used on low-end machine, and you want to avoid unnecessary searches.

 ## Installation
 1. Download the executable.